-Plug-and-drive is similar to a telematics box policy but you can install the device in your car yourself.
-Your insurer will mail you a device that you plug into your 12v power socket, also known as the cigarette lighter.
-The device will record things like your speed, braking and cornering.
+Plug-and-drive is similar to a telematics insurance policy but you can install the device in your car yourself.
+Your insurer sends you a device that you plug into your 12v power socket, also known as the cigarette lighter.
+The device records your speed, braking and cornering.

-Pay per mile policies mean your insurer will adjust the price of your insurance based on how far you drive.
-The less miles you do, the cheaper your insurance.
-You’re charged a set amount to cover your car while it’s parked, and then a small monthly cost for every mile driven.
+Pay per mile policies mean your insurer adjusts the price of your insurance based on how far you drive.
+The less you drive, the cheaper your insurance could be.
+You’re charged a set amount to cover your car while it’s parked, and then a small additional cost for every mile you drive.
 A small device or mobile app is used to measure your distance.

 Telematics app policies mean your insurer can record how you drive using an app on your phone.
-The app uses GPS to monitor various things like your speed, acceleration and distance.
+The app uses GPS to monitor your speed, acceleration and distance.